Prerequisites: Linux, Python 3.7+,

 active it reuses that one instead of shooting another), lists the new yuno

-rows find-new-yunos would create and asks for confirmation (--yes to
+rows that find-new-yunos creates and asks for confirmation (--yes to

 skip), registers them (find-new-yunos create=1), then runs deactivate-snap